Grow Bag & Container Peas

 Small space gardens love peas!
 Select one of the many varieties that are available from the tall (if you can provide trellising or stakes) to the dwarf and bush varieties that are perfect for patios, balconies and small gardens.

-My favourite never-fail peas for my Balcony are Dwarf Peas Greenfeast, Snow Peas and Sugar Snap Peas AND don't forget the beautiful Sweet Peas for your floral garden and the pollinators!
+My favourite never-fail peas for small spaces are Dwarf Peas Greenfeast, Snow Peas and Sugar Snap Peas AND don't forget the beautiful Sweet Peas for your floral garden and the pollinators!

-Here are the tried and tested steps for growing peas on my Balcony.
+Here are the tried and tested steps for growing peas in small spaces.
 Works for me and if I can do it...you can too!

 There are 3 types of peas: